-- 1. Dispersive Power of the material of a Prism using Spectrometer - 2.
-Diffraction Grating (both with Laser and non-laser source) - 3.
-Single Slit with laser light - 4.
-Newton's Rings - 5.
-Finding thickness of a thin wire or sheet by forming a wedgeshaped film - 6.
-Energy gap of a Semiconductor material - 7.
-Torsional Pendulum Expt. to determine the rigidity modulus of material of a wire - 8.
-Melde's experiment - 9.
-Sonometer Experiment - 10.
-Numerical Aperture and Acceptance angle of an optical fiber cable
+- 1. Dispersive Power of the material of a Prism using Spectrometer

+- 2. Diffraction Grating (both with Laser and non-laser source)

+- 3. Single Slit with laser light

+- 4. Newton's Rings

+- 5. Finding thickness of a thin wire or sheet by forming a wedgeshaped film

+- 6. Energy gap of a Semiconductor material

+- 7. Torsional Pendulum Expt. to determine the rigidity modulus of material of a wire

+- 8. Melde's experiment

+- 9. Sonometer Experiment

+- 10. Numerical Aperture and Acceptance angle of an optical fiber cable

 - 11. Stewart Gee's experiment

 - 12. Characteristics of LED.

 - 13. Photo cell/ Solar Cell

+- 14. AC frequency of sonometer method.

+- 15. Attenuation and bending losses in opptical fiber.

-Book: Essential Practical Lab Manual of Physics: by P.Raghavendra Rao
+Book: Essential Practical Lab Manual of Physics - P.Raghavendra Rao